calwoodford/gaza_citizenjournalism/CONTRIBUTING.md

 - That the citizen journalist does not already exist in the list.

 - There is exactly one space on both sides between the citizen journalist name and the surrounding pipes.
-Same should be true for the description and platform fields.
+Same should be true for the description, languages and platform fields.

 - Correct grammar and spelling.